Covid is no excuse to dress like a redneck - ExBulletin

 Covid is no excuse to dress like a redneck

 The Covid-19 epidemic has been tough on all of us.
-So please: as we slowly get back to our office work in person (assuming we do it at all), don’t make it more complicated than it already is by dressing as if you were working. always from your makeshift home office.
+So please: as we slowly return to our office work in person (assuming we are doing it at all), don’t make it more complicated than it already is by dressing as if you were working. always from your makeshift home office.

 The coronavirus pandemic has boosted Americans’ love for comfortable clothing, accelerating the trend to wear athletic clothing also known as athletic wear all hours of the day, CBS News reports.
 Since the start of the pandemic, sales of formal wear have plummeted as workers trapped at home prioritize how they feel over how they look.